 1 through June 30, July 1 through September 30, and October 1 through

-permits shall require adult signature upon delivery and shall notify
+(1) require adult signature upon delivery of alcoholic

-the carrier that the shipment contains alcoholic beverages.
+beverages and notify the carrier that the shipment contains alcoholic

 (j) Failure to comply with the requirements of this

 section or accurately maintain required records may result in cancellation

 (k) Holders of out-of-state winery direct shipper's

 permits that contract with a third party to provide packaging services